emsifa/Block/README.md

 For example, let's create a new page view that contain a widget slider

-First we need to create partial view for slider widget:
+First you need to create partial view for slider widget:

 ```php
 <!-- Stored in path/to/views/partials/slider.php -->